 I can tell you from seeing huge herds of goats in my home country Israel, where people actually still herd their goats like they used to do in the bible, that the herd is living together and breeding just happens.

-But here in the US, it might be a little difficult to sell a registered goat if its a result of a breeding between a brother and a sister.
+But here in the US, it might be a little difficult to sell a registered goat if it’s a result of interbreeding.
 Not because of the goat, she or he might be perfectly fine, but because of how this sounds to humans.